LouisBarranqueiro/reapop/README.md

 ### Install and set a theme

 **Reapop works with theme.
 There is no default theme to avoid useless dependencies if you don't use it.
-So you have to choose one in the list, and follow guidelines of theme to install it**.
+So you have to choose one in the [list](https://github.com/LouisBarranqueiro/reapop/blob/master/docs/api.md#theme-list), and follow guidelines of theme to install it**.

-- [**WYBO**](https://github.com/LouisBarranqueiro/reapop-theme-wybo) : Official theme, flat style.

 After this, pass the theme in `NotificationsSystem` component props